Mercury Meltdown

 Mercury Meltdown is a 2006 puzzle-platform video game developed by Ignition Banbury and published by Ignition Entertainment for the PlayStation Portable.
-Sony Computer Entertainment released the game in Japan as Tama-Run.
+Sony Computer Entertainment.
 It is the sequel to Archer Maclean's Mercury.
 Like the first game, the goal is to tilt the stage to navigate one or more blobs of mercury to the destination.
-In contrast to the original, Ignition Banbury had more time and experience developing the game and listened to player feedback, allowing the game to be easier and providing players with more freedom to choose levels.
+In contrast to the original, Ignition Banbury had more time and experience developing the game and listened to player feedback.
+This allowed the game to be easier and provided players with more freedom to choose levels.
 The game has new hazards, enemies, and mini games.

-The game received a port to the PlayStation 2 (PS2) titled Mercury Meltdown Remix released a month after the original, with improved graphics, new levels, and optimized for the PS2's controller.
+The game received a port to the PlayStation 2 (PS2) titled Mercury Meltdown Remix released a month after the original, with improved graphics, new levels, and optimization for the PS2's controller.
 A second port for the Wii titled Mercury Meltdown Revolution was released in 2007 and also changed the levels, improving the graphics further from the Remix version and making use of Wii's motion controls.

 All versions of Mercury Meltdown were well received by critics.
 The game was praised for being an overall improvement from the original in terms of difficulty and art style.
-Mercury Meltdown Remix received mixed reviews in regards to the PS2 controls with some criticism of removing multiplayer.
+Mercury Meltdown Remix received mixed reviews in regards to the PS2 controls with criticism of removing multiplayer.
 Mercury Meltdown Revolution was also criticized for its lack of multiplayer, but was praised for its use of the Wii's motion controls.